lnurl/luds/spec.md

 		],
 		... // next route
 	],
-	tag: "sendRequest" // Now user software knows what to do next...
+	tag: "payRequest" // Now user software knows what to do next...
 }

 or